iluwatar/java-design-patterns/README.md

 # Frequently asked questions

 **Q: What is the difference between State and Strategy patterns?**

-A: While the implementation is similar they solve different problems.
+While the implementation is similar they solve different problems.
 The State pattern deals with what state an object is in - it encapsulates state-dependent behavior.
 The Strategy pattern deals with how an object performs a certain task - it encapsulates an algorithm.

 **Q: What is the difference between Strategy and Template Method patterns?**

-A: In Template Method the algorithm is chosen at compile time via inheritance.
+In Template Method the algorithm is chosen at compile time via inheritance.
 With Strategy pattern the algorithm is chosen at runtime via composition.